jakerieger/NthEngine/README.md

 combines modern rendering techniques with scripting flexibility to provide a comprehensive development environment for 2D games.

-## Overview

-Astera is built with a focus on simplicity without sacrificing power.
-The engine leverages OpenGL for graphics rendering, Lua for gameplay scripting, and implements an Entity Component System (ECS) architecture for efficient scene management.
-Whether you're prototyping a new game concept or building a complete project, Astera provides the tools you need.

 ## Architecture

 - **Entity Component System (ECS)** - Flexible, composition-based entity management